repl-electric/live-coding-space/README.md

 ```

 A project where:
-* I visit a place in Berlin.
+* I visit an open space in Berlin.
 * Live code a piece of music with my laptop there and then.
 * Publish the source code and piece.
 * Leave.